Parliament is "temple of country's democracy" to debate and decide issues of people’s well-being: Prez Kovind, days after ruckus and disruptions | Politics

 - India

-President Ram Nath Kovind on Saturday said Parliament is the ''temple of the country's democracy'' which provides the highest forum to discuss, debate and decide issues for the well-being of people, remarks that came against the backdrop of the recent ruckus and continuous disruptions that led to the abrupt adjournment of the two Houses.
+President Ram Nath Kovind on Saturday said Parliament is the ''temple of the country’s democracy'' which provides the highest forum to discuss, debate and decide issues for the well-being of people, remarks that came against the backdrop of the continuous disruptions that led to the abrupt curtailment of the tumultuous Monsoon session.

 President Kovind also sought to address the concerns raised by protesting farmers' unions against the three contentious farm laws, saying the series of agricultural marketing reforms will empower our ‘annadata’ farmers and help them get better price for their produce.